dhlanm/DanceForMe/README.md

 if two players are jumping on one another and the top player stops before the bottom player, the top player will hang in the air.

-something causes the characters to flash
+something causes the characters to flash- has this been fixed?